root-project/web/manual/getting_started_with_root/index.md

 `t`: Tab.

-`e`: ASCII ESC character ('033')
+`e`: ASCII ESC character ('033').

-`DDD`: number formed of 1-3 octal digits
+`DDD`: number formed of 1-3 octal digits.

-`xDD`: number formed of 1-2 hex digits
+`xDD`: number formed of 1-2 hex digits.

 `ˆC`: C = any letter.
-Control code
+Control code.

 You can use the [TRegexp](https://root.cern/doc/master/classTRegexp.html) class to create a regular expression from an input string.
-If wildcard is true then the input string contains a wildcard expression.
+If the wildcard is true, then the input string contains a wildcard expression.

 _**Example**_